ttu-cr-stl/poker-bot-arena/DOCS/bot_checklist.md

 ---

-Bring your bot script, your join code, and the ability to reconnect quickly.
+Bring your bot script, your team name, and the ability to reconnect quickly.
 If every box is checked, you’re ready.
 Good luck out there!